HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   trisomy
     : the presence of a third chromosome of any one type in an otherwise diploid cell ([MESH](http://www.ncbi.nlm.nih.gov/mesh/?term=trisomy){:target="\_blank"}).

+*   UTR
+    :   UnTranslated Region (UTR), the segments of of a protein coding RNA molecule that is not translated.
+    :   5'UTR = UTR 5' of the tranlsation initiation codon (ATG start codon)
+    :   3'UTR = UTR 3' of the translation termination codon

 *   variant
     :   a difference between the reference sequence and the sample sequence